 When you only have a limited marketing budget, you need to be sure that the marketing strategy you employ is going to be profitable.
 Many marketers will test a variety of tactics before investing a large chunk of the funds into whatever works.
 Of course, every business’s strategy will be different, but one thing is for sure: email marketing will give you results!

-Email marketing ROI is now calculated at 4400%.
-That’s $44 for every dollar you spend on your email campaign.
-And the best thing is, you can start collecting subscribers and sending them emails for free!
+Email marketing ROI is now calculated at 3600%.
+That’s $36 for every dollar you spend on your email campaign.
+And the best thing is, you can start building your contact list and sending them emails for free!

 On average, newsletters should have a 15-25% open rate, though this depends on the health of your list, subject lines, and even the industry you operate in (more on that below).

 What is the average email open rate by type in 2023?

 GetResponse, found the following average email open rates by type in 2023: